State and Local Online Record Retrieval

 A search warrant allows law enforcement agencies to search for specific objects, materials or an individual in a specific location at a specified time.
 It must be issued by a judge in order to be carried out legally.
 The investigating agencies or law officers must be able to provide probable cause and a valid reason to conduct a search in front of a judge who will assess the information and make a motion to issue a search warrant or not.

-Because a search warrants intent is to collect evidence it must be used within a specific time frame or a search warrant will expire.
+Because the intent of a search is to collect evidence it must be used within a specific time frame or a search warrant will expire.
 It's then illegal for an investigator to search a location without obtaining another search warrant from a judge.
-One exception to searching without a warrant is if the police believe someone's life is in immediate danger they can search a private residence or location without a search warrant.
+One exception to searching without a warrant is if the police believe someone's life is in immediate danger they can search a private residence or location with out a search warrant.

 A sneak and peek warrant is similar to a search warrant in that it allows law enforcement to search a premise without the owner’s or occupant’s knowledge based on the fact they have substantial evidence a crime has been committed.
 The difference with a sneak and peek warrant is that nothing is physically disturbed or seized during the search.
 Law enforcement are there to gather evidence and return later with a traditional search warrant.
 Sneak and peek warrants work well in illegal drug investigations since they allow the investigation of a premise for evidence of drug paraphernalia.